Our Executive Leadership and Board has vast backgrounds in law enforcement, non-profits, and the private sector.

-A native Virginian, Eddie graduated from Natural Bridge High School and then attended Phillips Business College, before studying at the University of Houston.
+A native Virginian, Eddie graduated from Natural Bridge High School andthen attended Phillips Business College.
 Over the next 30 years, Eddie attended several major marketing and management training programs, as he progressed upward in his career.
 During that career, with a Fortune 500 company, Eddie developed skills which placed him in front of the leaders of major U.S. Industries, Resorts and Health Care facilities.

 Eddie has served as a member of the Floyd County Drug Court since its inception in 2018.
-Eddie also serves on the Floyd County Economic Development Authority and is Past President of The Virginia Moose Association.
-Eddie resides in Floyd County, Virginia with his wife Teresa who is an accomplished artist and school teacher in Roanoke County.
+Eddie is Past President of The Virginia Moose Association, and resides in Floyd County, Virginia with his wife Teresa who is an accomplished artist.

 Sheriff Brown has served in the law enforcement arena for 53 years, and is a retired Senior Special Agent, United States Treasury Department, Bureau of Alcohol, Tobacco, Firearms and Explosives.
 He served in the US Army, Military Police Corps, from 1967 to 1970; as a Tactical Officer, Special Operations Division, Metropolitan Police Department, Washington, DC; as a Staff Support Specialist with the Department of Defense; and prior to his election as Sheriff on January 1,1996, he served as a criminal justice consultant/instructor with the United States Department of Justice, International Criminal Investigative Training Assistance Program, in Central and South America and the Caribbean.